Answer:

 A certain 144Hz gaming monitor might have a 4ms GtG (gray to gray) pixel response time speed specified, however, this is just marketing shenanigans as it doesn’t actually refer to the average pixel transition speed – but rather the fastest possible.

-Most VA monitors are affected by this, with the exclusion of Samsung’s Odyssey G9, Neo G9 and G7 curved gaming displays and the KTC M27T20.
+Most VA monitors are affected by this, but there are several very fast models that don’t have this issue, such as Samsung’s Odyssey G9, Neo G9 and G7 curved gaming displays and the KTC M27T20.

 So, is there anything you can do about this?